 The most important product the USVI has is its people and she looks forward to being an asset to the Virgin Islands Children’s museum so it can help provide a better foundation for our youth that they may become creative, more brilliant, fun loving adults and contributing members of our community.

-Director of Programs and Curator
+Programs Director and Curator

 Amber McCammon is a "military brat”; born on a Marine Corp base in California and moving countless times between West Coast and Midwest states throughout childhood.
 She dropped out of high school but wasn’t content with a life of office work.
 She earned an associate of arts degree and certificate in photography by putting herself through night school in what she considers her hometown of Portland, Oregon.
 Before graduation she traveled around the world living for extended periods of time in Nepal, Greece, Italy, and Scotland.